-NBA Rumors: Kevin Durant Could Reunite With Russell Westbrook In 2019, Says ‘Yahoo Sports’ Chris Mannix
+NBA Rumors: Kevin Durant Could Reunite With Russell Westbrook In 2019, Says Chris Mannix Of ‘Yahoo Sports’

 — SLAM (@SLAMonline) August 2, 2018

 The contract Kevin Durant recently signed with the Warriors is a two-year, $61.5 million deal with a player option that will enable him to become an unrestricted free agent next summer.
-If he decides to leave the Warriors, the Thunder will surely love the idea of having him on their roster.
-As Mannix noted, Durant’s relationship with the Thunder and Russell Westbrook is not so bad as most people think.
+If he decides to leave the Warriors, the Thunder would surely love the idea of having him back on their roster.
+As Mannix noted, Durant’s relationship with the Thunder and Russell Westbrook is not as bad as most people think.

 Durant’s departure in Golden State will dramatically change the NBA landscape.
 His absence will not take away the Warriors’ title contender status since they still have the core of Stephen Curry, Klay Thompson, and Draymond Green.
 However, it will definitely make them vulnerable in the Western Conference.

-In Oklahoma City, Kevin Durant will be teaming up once again with Russell Westbrook, together with another superstar, Paul George.
+In Oklahoma City, Kevin Durant would be teaming up once again with Russell Westbrook, together with another superstar, Paul George.
 The Thunder may have failed to make a huge impact with their “Big Three” last season, but Durant is not Carmelo Anthony.
-His two-year stint in Golden State proved that Durant can still establish an impressive performance even playing alongside other superstars, giving the Thunder nothing to worry if they succeed to acquire him in 2019 free agency.
+His two-year stint in Golden State proved that Durant can still establish an impressive performance, even playing alongside other superstars, giving the Thunder nothing to worry about if they succeed in acquiring him in 2019 free agency.